KSDaemon/nunjucks-intl/README.md

-[Handlebars Intl][]
+[Nunjucks Intl][]
 ===================

-This library provides [Handlebars][] helpers for internationalization.
+This library provides [Nunjucks][] helpers for internationalization.
 The helpers provide a declarative way to format dates, numbers, and string messages with pluralization support.

 [![npm Version][npm-badge]][npm]
 [![Build Status][travis-badge]][travis]